clerisy47/Guardian-Shield/README.md

 [Utsav Acharya](https://github.com/clerisyutsav47)
 [Darshan Kumar Paudyal](https://github.com/Darshan808)

+## FAQs

+### Q: Is this application suitable for seniour citizens?
+A: Absolutely!
+This application is an excellent way to prevent online frauds to senior citizens.
+In facts it was inspired by how our parents got into these frauds frequently.

+### Q: Can I contribute to this project?
+A: Of course!
+We welcome contributions from developers, educators or even if you have any idea.
+Please refer to the Contributing section for guidelines.

 ## License

 Guardian-Shield is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.